Skip to content

 Trish2015

 Trish Broersma, founder, director and lead instructor, returned from a Prescott Best Practices conference in Spring, 2013, inspired to offer a program to breast cancer survivors/thrivers of the Rogue Valley.
 In collaboration with others, Riding Beyond was launched that September.
-She enhanced a California program’s physical benefits with horse activities that nurture the human spirit, based on her many years of work in human development with Jean Houston and Peggy Rubin, and her explorations into the horse/human relationship through liberty training.
-She brings expertise for conducting Riding Beyond sessions with her certification as a PATH International therapeutic riding instructor and certified equine specialist as well as past administrator of two premier accredited PATH Intl therapeutic riding programs and past president of the Equine Facilitated Mental Health Association.
+She enhanced a California program’s physical benefits with horse activities that nurture the human spirit, based on her many years of work in human development, and her explorations into the horse/human relationship through liberty training.
+She brings expertise for conducting Riding Beyond sessions with her certification as a PATH International therapeutic riding instructor and certified equine specialist in mental health and learning, as well as past administrator of two premier accredited PATH Intl therapeutic riding programs and past president of the Equine Facilitated Mental Health Association.
 She is lead faculty for PATH Intl ESMHL Professional Certification workshops.
-She is also a certified mBIT (Multiple Brain Integration Techniques) coach.
 Her work in empowering the human spirit draws on story, body-based modalities, current brain research, and cutting-edge human development practices, all enhanced by partnering with horses. trishbroersma.com

 IMG_20150408_163826_541